Vaccinations

 We hold a Child Immunisation Clinic in our Treatment Room on a Tuesday between 1.30pm and 2.45pm for all children who require their regular vaccinations.

-You will receive a card from Avon Health notifying you when your child is due their next immunisation, or a letter from us if your child has fallen behind and needs to catch up.
+You will receive a card from Avon Health notifying you when your child is due their next immunisation, or a letter or text from us if your child has fallen behind and needs to catch up.

 Pneumococcal Vaccinations